pfnet-research/cg-transfer/README.md

 ## Pre-trained Models

-We provide pre-trained models (backbone networks).
+We provide pre-trained backbone networks used in the paper.
 Here, `task` means the pre-training task, `data` means the pre-training dataset (see [rendering](./rendering) for more details), and `# of examples` means the size of the dataset.
 All the pre-trained models are compatible with `resnetxx` of [torchvision](https://pytorch.org/vision/stable/index.html).

 |task 	|data  	|# of examples  	|backbone   	|download   	|
 |---	|----	|---	|---	|---	|